 - Document practices and processes through ethnographic research.
 Fieldwork is a good way to document institutional practices and processes that depart from the books.
 Understanding and mapping out how policies are implemented - how people go about their work on a regular basis - is one of the main ways qualitative research can feed into programme iteration.

 Link to Tara Cookson book: https://www.ucpress.edu/book.php?isbn=9780520296992

-This blog post is published as part of the Webinar Series, which brings together the summaries of webinars organised by socialprotection.org and partners on a variety of themes related to social protection.
-If you have any thoughts on the topic discussed, we would love to hear them.
+This blog post is part of the Gender-Sensitive Social Protection Series, which brings together the summaries of webinars organised by IPC-IG and FAO on the topic.
+Please join the Gender-Sensitive Social Protection online community if you are interested in following the most recent discussions on the topic.
+If you have any thoughts on this webinar summary, we would love to hear from you.
 Please add your comments below!